ONSdigital/dp-developer-site/static/filters/index.md

 ---
-title: Requesting from filter API
+title: Guide to filtering a dataset
 ---

 The ['Filter a dataset'](../filter/) service allows any combination of dimension options to be requested.
 This is aimed at more complicated queries than the ['Explore our dataset'](../dataset/) service and requires a POST containing dataset ID, edition, version and details of dimensions.